Mjz86/c_colon/mcc.md

 however E colon still recognizes these C colon constructs , allowing custom types like `std::(u)intdyn_t` ( similar to python's big integer types) to be used by their overloaded operators.

- similarly, common pitfalls like cyclic object hash dependency chains have relatively good information on their errors " it seems that your building a graph like structure within your types , however types dependent on themselves tend to be error prone , firstly,  use `abi=` operators to resolve the cyclic hash , secondly,  if dynamic refrencing is involved,  consider using weak pointers as well, because it would help avoid leaks".
+ similarly, common pitfalls like cyclic object hash dependency chains have relatively good information on their errors " it seems that your building a graph like structure within your types , however types dependent on themselves tend to be error prone , firstly,  use `abi=` operators to resolve the cyclic hash , secondly,  if dynamic referencing is involved,  consider using weak pointers as well, because it would help avoid leaks".